techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 pip install python-jose
 ```

-Make sure to install dev files for Python 3 `python3-dev` if you get problems when installing the cryptography package.
+> You may need to install `python3-dev` if you get problems while installing the cryptography package.

-Next you'll need to add these packages to the list of installed apps in `settings.py`
+Next, you'll need to add these packages to the list of installed apps in `settings.py`

 ```python
 INSTALLED_APPS = [